lihaoyi/joptimize/notes.md

   and forwards along arguments, the downstream methods are also duplicated based on the narrowed types of the arguments

-- Optimize based on the now duplicated code
+- Optimize based on the now duplicated code to improve perf further, bring down the size-penalty of duplication
-  - Inlining
-  - Constant folding
-  - Allocation Sinking
-  - Partial Evaluation
-  - Dead Code Elimination

 - Possible to optimize:
   - Chains of Options